 - That woman beside me has an awesome skull tattoo.
 No, don’t look!
 They’ll think you’re cheating!

 The CISSP CAT exam “discovers” your level of ability by launching your exam with a question that is below the passing standard.
 The rest of the exam is tailored based on your answer to that question and your answer to each question that comes after it.
-If you’re exceptionally knowledgeable, you might be able to pass the CISSP CAT exam before you’ve reached the end of the 150-question pool allotted.
-However, you will most likely be required to answer at least 100 of those 150 questions to complete the exam, even if you provide a correct answer for every question.
+If you’re exceptionally knowledgeable, you might be able to pass the CISSP CAT exam before you’ve reached the end of the 150-question pool.
+However, you will most likely be required to answer at least 100 of those 150 questions to complete the exam, even if you provided a correct answer for every question.

 Although the new CAT experience does make the live test experience a bit more comfortable for the test taker, preparation for the exam is another matter.
 Study guides and practice exam engines cannot approximate the CISSP exam’s proprietary CAT experience, nor can they predict the scoring algorithm your particular exam experience might use.
-In order to arm test takers with the most knowledge and confidence, the Boson ExSim-Max for CISSP (v2018) practice exam product has been designed to cover the domain objectives of the actual CISSP exam and provide a standard scoring system that requires a minimum of 700 points out of 1000 in order to pass.
-In addition, the ExSim-Max product now provides five exam banks of 150 questions each instead of three banks of 250 questions each.
+In order to arm test takers with the most knowledge and confidence, the Boson ExSim-Max for CISSP (v2021) practice exam product has been designed to cover the domain objectives of the actual CISSP exam and provide a standard scoring system that requires a minimum of 700 points out of 1000 in order to pass.
+In addition, the latest ExSim-Max product continues to provide five exam banks of 150 questions each instead of three banks of 250 questions each.
 This ensures that test takers can practice time management in a fashion similar to the actual exam.

-To conclude, the best way to prepare for the CISSP CAT exam is the same way you would have prepared for the linear CISSP CBT exam, or for the paper-and-pencil exam.
+To conclude, the best way to prepare for the CISSP CAT exam is the same way you would have prepared for the linear CISSP CBT exam or for the paper-and-pencil exam.
 Study everything.
 Sit practice exams.
 Do not assume you know or remember everything about your own area of expertise.
 Do not assume you know what path the actual exam will take you down based on how you answer the first few questions or the content of practice materials.
 Get a good night’s sleep the night before your exam.
 Eat a good meal.
 Show up to the testing center early and with appropriate identification.
 Then you can feel more confident as you take the test.